panosek/clean-and-tidy/README.md

 Finally clean up the column names a bit by removing the "()" and "-" ; group the dataframe by subject and activity. i.e. each subject and activity pair will be a group and apply the summarize_each function to get the mean values of the all the columns for each of these groups.

-After all this we get the tidy_Data dataframe.
-Here are the first 10
+If tidyData.txt is opened using a spreadsheet or read into R using
-rows and first 6 columns; showing that the data set is indeed tidy.
+read.table one can see that it is indeed tidy.

 REFERENCES: This script drew quite heavily on the FAQ put out by the
 Community TA David Hood.
 Numerous other posters also provided valuable